Praveena4326/job-tracker-fullstack/README.md

-# Job Tracker - Full-Stack Web Application
+# Job Tracker – Full-Stack Web Application

-A production-style job application tracking system built to manage, filter, and analyze job applications under realistic data loads.
+A production-style full-stack web application built to manage and analyze job applications reliably under realistic data loads.

+This project was designed and implemented end-to-end, with a focus on correctness, performance, and maintainability rather than just feature completeness.

+---

 ## Why I Built This
-I built this project to solve my own problem of tracking job applications reliably while learning how full-stack systems behave under realistic data loads and production constraints.
+I built this project to solve a real problem I personally faced—tracking job applications at scale—while learning how full-stack systems behave in production environments.

+Instead of treating this as a demo, I focused on building a system that could handle realistic usage, validate inputs correctly, and remain responsive as data grows.

+---

+## System Overview
+- Frontend handles filtering, sorting, and UI state management
+- Backend exposes REST APIs with validation and structured error handling
+- PostgreSQL provides persistent, relational storage
+- Deployed as a distributed system with independent frontend and backend services

+---

 ## Tech Stack
 **Frontend:** React, TypeScript, Tailwind CSS